Gigaspaces/xap-docs/site/content/xap/12.2/admin/data-partitioning.markdown

 weight: 400
 ---

+{{% note "Note" %}}
+Some of the features discussed on this page are not part of the open-source edition, and are only available in the licensed editions (starting with XAP Premium).
+{{% /note %}}

 Load balancing (data partitioning) is essential in any truly scalable architecture, as it enables scaling beyond the physical resources of a single-server machine.
 In XAP, load balancing is the mechanism used by the clustered proxy to distribute space operations among the different cluster members.
 Each cluster member can run on a different physical or virtual machine.